Idea Camp 2017: a Common Effort in Bringing Upon a Brighter Future

 Innovative City Development Meeting

-Culture was also at the core of the Innovative City Development meeting organised in conjunction with the Idea Camp, and co-organised by the City of Madrid, Spain, ECF and the Connected Action for the Commons.
+Culture was also at the core of the Innovative City Development meeting organised in conjunction with the Idea Camp, and co-organised by the City of Madrid, Spain, the European Cultural Foundation, and the Connected Action for the Commons.

 The meeting brought together city councillors and advisors, cultural innovators and politicians from Madrid and La Coruña (Spain), Naples (Italy), Warsaw (Poland), Chișinăa (Moldova), Stockholm (Sweden), Rijeka (Croatia), Athens (Greece) – (some pictured above, photos by Álvaro López).